Coach / Volunteer

 All team head coaches and assistant coaches are REQUIRED to complete and submit to the league clearance information pursuant to the Pennsylvania Act 153 of 2014.
 Below there is a link to the Clearance Requirements document along with a Volunteer Affidavit.
 Please follow the clearance instructions and submit the required information as directed and thanks for volunteering!

 - Coaches are selected solely on their ability to provide a positive experience and be a good role model for every player in the league and on the field.
 Our goal is to make softball a positive experience for every girl who takes the field.
 Coaches must know the example they set is for all girls in the league.

 - Incumbency is no guarantee of a future coaching position.
 Each coach’s performance is evaluated after every season, with input from players, parents, and other coaches.

-- All applying coaching pairs are voted on by the Jr., Sr., and Mjr.
-League Directors, League Vice Presidents, and the President.
+- All coaches are selected by their League Director(s) and then approved by the MLGSA Board of Directors.
 They will be accepted or rejected based on the results of this vote.

-- Each team is allowed to have three adults in the dugout/ on the sidelines; two coaches and a Team Parent.
-If one coach is missing, 2 team parents may be in the dugout/ on the sidelines.
+- Each team is allowed to have three adults in the dugout and/or on the sidelines -- two coaches and a team parent.
+If one coach is missing, two team parents may be in the dugout and/or on the sidelines.
 These three adults are responsible for all aspects of the game management.
 No other adults will interact with the team during a game.

-- Each team is allowed Team Parents.
-These parents will be chosen by the team Head Coach.
-The Head Coach will be responsible for the conduct of Team Parents.
-Team Parents are held to the same conduct standards as the coaching staff.
-Team Parents are permitted to assist at practices and during games as outlined in item 5 at the discretion of the Head Coach.
+- Each team is allowed team parents.
+These parents will be chosen by the team head coach.
+The head coach will be responsible for the conduct of team parents.
+Team parents are held to the same conduct standards as the coaching staff.
+Team parents are permitted to assist at practices and during games as outlined in item 5 at the discretion of the head coach.
 The league reserves the right to disallow any parent from interaction with a team during league activities.